bjornregnell/ubuntu-tweaks/vpn/README.md

-## How to access LU VPN on Linux/Debian Ubuntu from 22.04 and beyond
+## How to access LU VPN on Linux/Debian Ubuntu

 This guide is for students and employees at Lund University who want to access the internal university network securely via our Virtual Private Network.
-This is done via a special app called FortiClient VPN.
+For newer ubuntu versions this can be done via built-in Network settings.
+VPN can also be used via a special gui app called FortiClient VPN, but it is more complicated.

 **NOTE:** When you access the internet via LU VPN your traffic is monitored and you should only use it for school and work at LU and **not for private traffic**.
 For example, the IT Security Dept at LU LDC will not be pleased if you run torrent downloads or other heavy private traffic through the LU network.